stoeps13/connections-doc/source/admin/admin/t_admin_communities_restore_widgets.md

     If Communities failed, then all the applications are affected.
 Each service generates an XML file that shows the current state of associated remote applications.
 Use this report in the next step to validate against the current state of the Communities database.

+    !!! note
-    **Note:** This step does not apply when you are restoring Libraries remote applications.
+    This step does not apply when you are restoring Libraries remote applications.

     |Application|Command|
     |-----------|-------|